The typical dishes of the jungle in the haute cuisine of the big cities.

 4. The tucupi sauce

-Made with the toxic liquid extracted from the bitter yucca, and fariña, which is a powder obtained from processing the bitter yucca, leaving it submerged in water for three days, then grating it to obtain a flour, which is then toasted in a frying pan.
+Made with the toxic liquid extracted from the bitter yucca, and fariña, which is a powder obtained from processing the bitter yucca; to make fariña, the yucca is submerged in water for three days, then grated to obtain a flour, which is then toasted in a frying pan.

 5. Copoazu cream

-The most popular dessert is the copoazú cream, which is made with copoazú pulp, which is also called white cocoa, milk cream and condensed milk and cinnamon.
+The most popular dessert is the copoazú cream, which is made with copoazú pulp, also called white cocoa.
+It also includes milk cream and condensed milk and cinnamon.

 Dr. Rafael Cartay is a Venezuelan economist, historian, and writer best known for his extensive work in gastronomy, and has received the National Nutrition Award, Gourmand World Cookbook Award, Best Kitchen Dictionary, and The Great Gold Fork.
 He began his research on the Amazon in 2014 and lived in Iquitos during 2015, where he wrote The Peruvian Amazon Table (2016), the Dictionary of Food and Cuisine of the Amazon Basin (2020), and the online portal delAmazonas.com, of which he is co-founder and main writer.
 Books by Rafael Cartay can be found on Amazon.com